TheCatOfHs/sccop/README.md

 ## Authors

-This software was primarily written by [Tian Xie](http://txie.me) who was advised by [Prof. Jeffrey Grossman](https://dmse.mit.edu/faculty/profile/grossman).
+This software was primarily written by Chuannan Li and Hanpu Liang.

 ## License

-CGCNN is released under the MIT License.
+SCCOP is released under the MIT License.